Jimmyxichen/MM-OVSeg/README.md

 - [x] Release Train/Evaluation code for CVPR version (May 14, 2026)
 - [x] Release pre-trained weights for CVPR version (May 14, 2026)

-Note: Authors are occupied by other submissions now, the code and weights will be released before May 15th.
-Thank you for your understanding!

 ## Abstract
 > *Open-vocabulary segmentation enables pixel-level recognition from an open set of textual categories, allowing generalization beyond fixed classes.
 Despite great potential in remote sensing, progress in this area remains largely limited to clear-sky optical data and struggles under cloudy or haze-contaminated conditions.
 We present MM-OVSeg, a multimodal Optical–SAR fusion framework for resilient open-vocabulary segmentation under adverse weather conditions.
 MM-OVSeg leverages the complementary strengths of the two modalities—optical imagery provides rich spectral semantics, while synthetic aperture radar (SAR) offers cloud-penetrating structural cues.
 To address the cross-modal domain gap and the limited dense prediction capability of current vision–language models, we propose two key designs: a cross-modal unification process for multi-sensor representation alignment, and a dual-encoder fusion module that integrates hierarchical features from multiple vision foundation models for text-aligned multimodal segmentation.
 Extensive experiments demonstrate that MM-OVSeg achieves superior robustness and generalization across diverse cloud conditions.*